React Hooks: Complete Guide to All 17 Built-in Hooks With Practical Examples (2026)

 What are React Hooks?

 React Hooks are special functions that let you use state, side effects, context, and other React features inside functional components.
-They were introduced in React 16.8 and are the standard approach for writing React components.
+They were introduced in React 16.8 and remain the standard, recommended approach for writing React components in React 19.

 React 19 provides 17 built-in hooks: useState, useEffect, useContext, useReducer, useMemo, useRef, useCallback, useId, useTransition, useDeferredValue, useLayoutEffect, useImperativeHandle, useDebugValue, useInsertionEffect, useSyncExternalStore, useActionState, and useOptimistic.